Take a tour of all the BIG Things on the Sunshine Coast – from the Big Pineapple to the Big Shell – with our comprehensive sightseeing guide.

 Location: 926 Maleny Montville Rd, Balmoral Ridge

 While definitely not huge, the Big Harp is still good for a photo if you’re doing a tour of big things.
 It’s located in Balmoral Ridge outside the art gallery Lift.

 Located on the foreshore of the Noosa River in Noosaville Lions Park, the Big Pelican remains a popular spot for families to visit, take photos and usually debate whether the bird’s prominent eyelashes mean the Big Pelican is a girl or not.
 The Big Pelican was built around 1977 as a float for the Festival of Waters Parade.
 As the emblem of Noosa Council at the time, it’s called Percy the Pelican.
 Like the Big Pineapple, the Big Pelican has recently received a new coat of paint.

 One of two Big Ned Kelly’s in Australia (the other is in Victoria), Maryborough’s Ned is 7 metres high and fronts the Ned Kelly Motel and service station in Maryborough.

 Location: 166 Old Maryborough Rd, Pialba, Hervey Bay

 You’ll find the Big Whale in Hervey Bay outside the Fraser Coast Discovery Sphere.
-The statue is in honour of the real life humpback whales that visit the bay area from June till October every year.
+The statue is in honour of the real life humpback whales that visit the bay area from June until October every year.
 The 22-tonne sculpture of ‘Nala’ was unveiled in 2012.
 The sculpture was designed to be the ‘mother’ of the smaller humpback sculpture built into the roundabout at the intersection of Main St and the Esplanade.
 The real Nala is a female humpback who has returned to Hervey Bay every year since 1992.